 We have tested the principles and mathematical integrity of the Group's discounted cash flow model used to assess goodwill and indefinite-lived intangible assets for potential impairment.
-With the assistance of our valuation specialists, we assessed the long-term growth rates and discount rates used in the impairment calculation, by comparing the Group's long-term growth rates and discount rates assumptions to external data, along with the mathematical accuracy of the model.
+With the assistance of our valuation specialists, we assessed the long-term growth rates and discount rates used in the impairment calculation, by comparing the Group's assumptions to external data.
 We concluded that the Group's assumptions were materially appropriate.